-Hundreds displaced in east Aleppo as Syrian army advances
+Hundreds uprooted in east Aleppo as Syrian army advances

-BEIRUT Hundreds of residents of rebel-held eastern Aleppo fled shifting frontlines, sources said on Sunday, after an advance by the Syrian army and allied forces that rebels fear could split their most important urban stronghold in two.
+BEIRUT Hundreds of residents of rebel-held eastern Aleppo fled shifting frontlines, sources said on Sunday, after a rapid advance by the Syrian army and allied forces that rebels fear could split their most important urban stronghold in two.

 The army and its allies took control on Saturday of the large Hanano housing district, on the northeast frontline of the besieged eastern part of Aleppo.
 On Sunday they said they had captured the neighboring district, Jabal Badro.

+The army later said it had taken a third district, Holok, and killed a large number of terrorists, the term it uses for its opponents.
+State media said troops and allied forces were also pushing ahead in nearby Bustan al Basha, Haydariya and Sakhour districts.

-Neither area was heavily populated but the advance, accompanied by Russian and Syrian air strikes, has raised fears among the insurgents that the northern part of east Aleppo could be cut off from the southern part.
+The rapid advances in the last two days, after weeks of intense Russian and Syrian air strikes, have raised fears among the insurgents that the northern part of east Aleppo could be cut off from the southern part.
 That would weaken their control over the east and bring more residents closer to frontlines.

 Capturing all of Aleppo would be a major victory for Syrian President Bashar al-Assad after five and a half years of fighting that has killed hundreds of thousands of people and displaced 11 million others.